 A fabulous parade through Santa Cruz when the gay community is at its most visible.
 Now in its 44th year, this is one event in Gay Santa Cruz to plan your trip around – held on the 3rd Sunday of June – and we really hope to attend one year soon!
 After the parade, there is the Pride Festival which features LGBTQ musicians, spoken word artists, and other performers.

 Gay Bath House & Gay Saunas In Santa Cruz

-If you consider yourself a bit of a gay sauna connoisseur you might consider making the 45-minute drive to San Jose which has the nearest gay sauna, The Watergarden.
-If you just want to meet other guys in a relaxed surrounding you could try the Santa Cruz Queer Hikers Club, the Wednesday Night Gay Volleyball meet-ups or the monthly Fab Friday social group of Santa Cruz Gay Men.
+If you consider yourself a bit of a gay sauna connoisseur, you might consider making the 45-minute drive to San Jose, which has the nearest gay sauna, The Watergarden.
+If you just want to meet other guys in relaxed surroundings, you could try the Santa Cruz Queer Hikers Club, the Wednesday Night Gay Volleyball meet-ups or the monthly Fab Friday social group of Santa Cruz Gay Men.

-Gay Santa Cruz Map
+Gay Map Of Santa Cruz

 Finding it hard to envisage where everything is in Santa Cruz?
 Hopefully, this queer-centric map helps where we have marked all the bars, clubs, parties, hotels, saunas, massages and more will help you stay in the spot best suited to you!